 Mentors are experienced Facilitators who have demonstrated their commitment to SDM and their ability to successfully work with Decision-Makers and their Supporters.
 They monitor and guide the work of the Facilitators assigned to them, participate in scheduled meetings with their Site Coordinator, and, more infrequently, in conference calls with Mentors from all five SDMNY sites.

-To ensure the consistency and quality of SDMNY facilitation, Facilitators and Mentors are required to enter notes on all of their meetings on the SDMNY intranet, which is available to and regularly reviewed by the Site Coordinators.
+To ensure the consistency and quality of SDMNY facilitation, Facilitators and Mentors are required to maintain and share notes on all of their meetings, and these are regularly reviewed by the Site Coordinators.
 Those notes are also reviewed when an SDMA is submitted for approval by the SDMNY legal team to verify the Decision-Maker’s and Supporters’ actual completion of the SDMNY facilitation process.